AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-Pong/08-Pong.markdown

 A racket has a boolean variable `isLearning`, indicating whether the racket is controlled by a human, and therefore is gathering some data.
 It also has a reference to the game, with is useful to access the balls.
 The `records` variable is a collection containing the records.
 This variable contains what the neural network has to learn.
 The variable `records` will be used in the method `record`, `records`, and `trainNeuralNetwork`, described later on.
 The variable `mouseX` represents the X-component of the mouse cursor.
 This is useful when a human steers the racket.
 The `minimums` and `maximums` variables are two collections containing the minimum and maximum of the records kept in `records`.
 This is useful to perform the data normalization of the records.

+A racket is created in a learning mode and with no records:

 ```Smalltalk
 PRacket>>initialize
 	super initialize.